lytics/vendorutils/README.md

 ## magazine

 A tool to convert `govendor` `vendor/vendor.json` file to the `GLOCKFILE` standard.
-Interestingly scanning the same directory `govendor` actually produces a different list of packages since it flattens dependencies which exist in external `vendor/` directories.
-So far this has been a good thing, however it's something to be aware of and might cause issues.
-Example/issue of the behavior can be found [here](https://github.com/kardianos/govendor/issues/207).
+There was a bug in older versions of `govendor` which caused issues with package flattening.
+So ensure that your `govendor` version is `v1.0.6` or newer.

 #### magazine usage